rnicrosoft-studio/latex-docker/README.md

 </details>

 <details>
-<summary>Source in WSL filesystem, use LaTex compiler in this image with WSL devcontainer: 18.53 s</summary>
+<summary>Source in WSL filesystem, use this image with WSL devcontainer: 18.53 s ✨</summary>

 ```
 Latexmk: All targets (main.xdv main.pdf) are up-to-date